NotAPenguin0/Andromeda/Asset Formats.md

   - `scale`: List of 3 values describing the scale factor relative to its parent's scale.

 **Important note: All paths inside the entity components are relative the main assets folder, not to their own file.**

+# 5. Environment files (.env)

+### a) Identification

+Environment files are binary files consisting of a JSON header and a binary blob.
+The first 16 bytes in the file are used to identify it.

+- Bytes 0-4: Magic number `IENV` identifying the file type.
+- Bytes 5-8: 32-bit unsigned integer representing file version
+- Bytes 9-12: 32-bit unsigned integer containing the length of the JSON header
+- Bytes 13-16: 32-bit unsigned integer containing the length of the binary blob

+Inside the binary blob 3 images will be stored: A HDR cubemap with the environment image and its mip levels, a convoluted irradiance cubemap with no mip levels, and a prefiltered specular cubemap with different roughness values in each mip level.

+Cube maps are laid out in memory in a specific way: First are all faces at mip level 0, then all faces at level 1, etc.
+Faces must always be in the same order: +X, -X, +Y, -Y, +Z, -Z.

+In environment files, all images are stored with a 32-bit float, 4 channels format.

+### b) JSON metadata

+The following fields are always present in the JSON metadata:

+- `compression_mode`: Compression mode used by the asset packer
+- `hdr_extents`: Size of each face of the HDR cubemap in pixels
+  - `x`: Width of the image
+  - `y`: Height of the image
+- `hdr_bytes`: Size in bytes of the uncompressed HDR cubemap.
+- `irradiance_size`: Size of the cubemap faces of the irradiance map.
+- `irradiance_bytes`: Size in bytes of the irradiance map.
+- `irradiance_offset`: Offset in bytes in the binary blob where the irradiance cubemap begins.
+- `specular_size`: Size of the cubemap faces of the specular map.
+- `specular_bytes`: Size in bytes of the entire specular map.
+- `specular_offset`: Offset in bytes of the specular map.

+### c) Binary blob

+The binary blob stores three cubemaps in 32-bit float RGBA format.
+First is the HDR environment, then the irradiance map, and then the prefiltered specular map.
+The offsets are given in the JSON header.